 Analyses about the social security system

-In the course of their lifetime, a person can receive several components from the social security system.
-Some social benefits go hand in hand together and are received one after the other or at the same time.
-The unemployment insurance (ALV), social assistance and invalidity insurance (IV) form such a combination.
+In the course of their lifetime, a person can receive several types of benefits from the social security system.
+These benefits go hand in hand and can be received one after the other or at the same time.
+Unemployment insurance (UI), invalidity insurance (II) and social assistance (SA) form such a combination.

-In order to better analyse the interactions and relationships between ALV, social assistance and IV, the SHIVALV data set was created from data sets from the three benefit systems.
-This enables trajectories in a substantial part of the social security system to be observed and understood.
+In order to better analyse the interactions and relationships between unemployment insurance, invalidity insurance and social assistance, the SHIVALV (German for SA-II-UI) data set was created.
+The data set enables trajectories in a substantial part of the social security system to be better observed and understood.

 The statistics on trajectories in the social security system (SHIVALV) are based on a data set used to analyse the social security system and drawn from the combination of data on unemployment insurance, invalidity insurance and social assistance.
 Population statistics (STATPOP) and individual account data (IC) are also included.
 The SHIVALV data set covers everyone who has received at least one of the three benefits – in the form of daily UI allowances, an II pension or social assistance – since 2010.
 The SHIVALV data set only includes social assistance in the narrow sense, i.e. financial social assistance, and it is currently not possible to include any other means-tested benefits from cantons and communes.
 For invalidity insurance, the data set only includes pensions, whether partial or full.
 Results about invalidity insurance do therefore not include individuals who have benefited from other invalidity insurance measures, such as rehabilitation measures or the helplessness allowance.